polywrap/documentation/src/docs/tutorials/build-and-deploy-wasm-wrappers/deploy-pipeline.md

 The Local Dev ENS module was created with Polywrap's default test environment infrastructure in mind.

 :::tip
-Polywrap's default test environment can be started with the `polywrap infra up` CLI command and stopped with the `polywrap infra down` CLI command.
+Polywrap's default test environment can be started with the `polywrap infra up eth-ens-ipfs` CLI command and stopped with the `polywrap infra down eth-ens-ipfs` CLI command.
 :::

 The module assumes ENS infrastructure is set up on a local Ethereum network with the ENS smart contracts deployed at the following addresses: